Carnegie Mellon University

 HEAT CRAMPS have been attributed to an electrolyte imbalance caused by sweating.
 It is important to understand that cramps can be caused by both too much and too little salt, and they appear to be directly related to a lack of water replenishment.
 Thirst cannot be relied on as a guide to the need for water; instead, water or commercially available carbohydrate-electrolyte replacement liquids (e.g., Gatorade) must be taken every 15 to 20 minutes in hot environments.

-HEAT COLLAPSE ("Fainting").
-In heat collapse, the brain does not receive enough oxygen because blood pools in the extremities.
+HEAT COLLAPSE ("Fainting") is when the brain does not receive enough oxygen because blood pools in the extremities.
 As a result, the exposed individual may lose consciousness.
 This reaction is similar to that of heat exhaustion and does not affect the body's heat balance.
 However, the onset of heat collapse is rapid and unpredictable.
 To prevent heat collapse, the worker should gradually become acclimatized to the hot environment.

 HEAT RASHES are the most common problem in hot work environments.
 Prickly heat is manifested as a rash and usually appears in areas where the clothing is restrictive.
 As sweating increases, the rash gives rise to a prickling sensation.
 Prickly heat occurs in skin that is persistently wetted by unevaporated sweat, and heat rash papules may become infected if they are not treated.
 In most cases, heat rashes will disappear when the affected individual returns to a cool environment.